 Children are vulnerable to abuse by their peers.
-Such abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.
-Peer on peer abuse may well include (but is not limited to) bullying (including online bullying) gender based violence/sexual assaults and sexting.
+Such abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures, never being seen as banter or just part of growing up.

+Peer on peer abuse may well include (but is not limited to) bullying (including online bullying) gender based violence, sexual violence or sexual harassment and sexting.
 There is no clear boundary between incidents that should be regarded as abusive and incidents that are more properly dealt with as bullying, sexual experimentation etc. This is a matter of professional judgement.